 (2) The Council may grant leave of absence to a member on such terms and conditions as, subject to any direction given by the Minister, the Council determines.

-[Clause 4 amended by No. 39 of 2010 s.
+[Clause 4 amended: No. 39 of 2010 s.
 89.]

 5. Premature vacation of office